 Biggest Surprise: Pace of play won’t be an issue

 There really won’t be a big surprise in this division, so I’m copping out and putting a league-wide surprise here.
 I know that there has been a lot of talk regarding the new “pace of play” initiatives for this MLB season.
 However, if you actually listen to some of the players, it isn’t a big concern.
-Yes, players are habitual, and the new rules will take some adjusting, but don’t expect a huge uproar about the pace of play rules in 2018.
+Yes, players are habitual, and the new rules will take some adjusting, but don’t expect a huge uproar about the pace of play rules in the 2018 MLB Season.

 American League East